Conservation Club, Inc.

 C. The Lake will be stocked with Trout on October 8, 2020 at 10 am.
 You can begin fishing for them as soon as stocked!

-D.The last meeting of 2020 on October 7 at 6:30 pm will not have any food served this year due to Covid-19 concerns.
-The Conservation Officers will attend to answer questions and provide insight on Game Law changes.
+D.The last meeting of 2020 on October 7 at 6:30 pm did not have any food served this year due to Covid-19 concerns.
+The Conservation Officer did attend to answer questions and provide insight on Game Law changes.

 E. The Lake will be restocked with Catfish, Bluegills, Redears, Largemouth Bass, Black Crappie and minnows if Lake conditions are in order on November 18, 2020